Aloo Paratha - Gluten free

 4. Join the pleats together.
 The pleats have to be joined well, as otherwise there will be gaps while rolling and the filling comes out.

-7. Sprinkle some flour and roll this version of aloo paratha to about the same size as that of a chapati or roti.
+7. Sprinkle some flour and roll this version of aloo paratha to about the same size as chapati or roti.

 3. When the base is partly cooked, flip the paratha.